az-cat/az-hpcapps/README.md

-# Guidance and framework for running HPC application on Azure
+# Guidance and framework for running HPC applications on Azure

 This repository provides automation scripts for creating [Azure Batch](https://azure.microsoft.com/services/batch/) pools and Azure CycleCloud